 - Pause on any sore muscle spots or make tiny micro rolls along muscle knots (also known as triggerpoints).

 The hip flexors refer to the group of muscles at the front of the hips that help lift the leg up.
-These muscles get particularly tight after sitting for long periods of time or from chronic overuse with repetitive activities like running and cycling.
+These muscles become particularly tight after sitting for long periods or from chronic overuse due to repetitive activities like running.

 - Lie face down with the foam roller under one hip flexor and the other leg out to the side.
 Prop your body up on your forearms.